-For the purpose of our audit we used overall Group materiality of \$56,233, which represents approximately 1% of the Group's total assets.

-We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole.

-We chose Group total assets because, in our view, it is an appropriate measure for a Group that conducts oil and gas exploration and development activities.
-The Group does not currently have revenue from producing assets, meaning profit and revenue based thresholds are less relevant.

-We utilised a 1% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+- For the purpose of our audit we used overall Group materiality of \$56,300, which represents approximately 1% of the Group's total assets. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group total assets because, in our view, it is an appropriate measure for a Group that conducts oil and gas exploration and development activities.
+The Group does not currently have revenue from producing assets and therefore profit and revenue based thresholds are not considered appropriate benchmarks to use. - We utlised a 1% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.

-Audit Scope

-- Our audit focused on areas where the directors made subjective judgements, for example, assumptions relating to the cash flow requirements of the Group over the next 12 months. - The Group's accounting processes are performed by a finance function in Sydney, which is where we predominately performed our audit procedures.
+Our audit focused on areas where the directors made subjective judgements, for example, assumptions relating to the cash flow requirements of the Group over the next 12 months.

+Audit scope

+• The Group's accounting processes are performed by a finance function in Sydney, which is where we predominately performed our audit procedures.